Abbey Wealth's free review explains how your EU retirement can be affected by Brexit and how to protect and secure your residency and finances abroad.

 Brits are welcomed to the island and there are plenty of them, so you will never be short of homegrown company.

-The residency requirements are the same as in the rest of the EU – just register after three months to make sure you have the correct paperwork to qualify for everything that locals are entitled to.
+The residency requirements are the same as in the rest of the EU – you stay for 3 months, but after that you have to go through an immigration process.

 Cyprus is a 4.5-hour flight away from the UK.
 Although there are cheap flights available, as an island, Cyprus is more restricted in terms of travelling than the other countries on our list.